2i2c-org/infrastructure/docs/howto/troubleshoot/logs/kubectl-logs.md

 ### Look at hub component logs

-The JupyterHub components's logs can be fetched with the `deployer debug component-logs` command, ran for each hub component.
+The JupyterHub component's logs can be fetched with the `deployer debug component-logs` command, ran for each hub component.

 These commands are standalone and **don't require** running `deployer use-cluster-credentials` before.